dukesrg/logue-sdk-vscode/README.md

 * Build NTS-1 units : build all units for NTS-1 only.
 * Build prologue units : build all units for prologue only.
 * Clean all : delete all intermediat build files and unit files.
+* Load unit : load selected unit to the last slot of the compatible synth and select it.
-* Update SVD files : download System View Description files which is needed for debug on the real synth
+* Update SVD files : download System View Description files which is needed for debug on the real synth.

 ### Debugging
 * Run Update SVD files (only needed for the first time)
+* Connect synth with USB port.
-* Connect to one of the synth's SWD interfaces with the supported USB-dongle, like ST-LINK or J-Link (refer to [Cortex Debug](https://github.com/Marus/cortex-debug) plugin)
+* Connect to one of the synth's SWD interfaces with the supported USB-dongle, like ST-LINK or J-Link (refer to [Cortex Debug](https://github.com/Marus/cortex-debug) plugin).
-* Build target unit, upload it to the synth with the Librarian or logue-cli and activate the unit on the synth.
+* Build target unit with one of the *Build \** tasks
+* Load and select the unit on the synth either manually or by selecting the *\*.\*unit* file and running *Load unit* task.
-* Open the *.elf* file inside of the *build* directory of the unit
+* Select the *.elf* file inside of the *build* directory of the unit.
-* Activate *Run and Debug* tab
+* Activate *Run and Debug* tab.
-* From the *Run and Debug* dropdown list select the option, which is suitable for the unit type, synth model and debugger option
+* From the *Run and Debug* dropdown list select the option, which is suitable for the unit type, synth model and debugger option.

 ### Credits
 * [tokuhira](https://github.com/tokuhira) for debug options clarification.